Glossary

 • Strategic Communications

 Strategic communications is a specialized approach to distributing and receiving information.
-It means communicating the best message, through the correct channels, to the right people, at the right time and using feedback from this process to stay focussed on company goals.
+It means communicating the best message, through the correct channels, to the right people, at the right time and using feedback from this process to stay focused on company goals.